djmsampson/layout2/code/layout/readme.txt

 * Resize elements by dragging dividers
 * Use panels and tabs for switching interface pages

-GUI Layout Toolbox version 2.x provides support for Graphics version 2, the upcoming MATLAB graphics system.
+GUI Layout Toolbox version 2.x provides support for MATLAB Graphics version 2.

-The current version is 2.0.3.
+The current version is 2.0.5.
 This is a beta version that is feature complete but may contain bugs and performance issues.

 The developers expect to continue to provide bug fixes for GUI Layout